 The Bahamian Project was created in 2012 to explore the Bahamian reality from a humanistic point of view.

-The goal of the Project is to create a permanent collection of photographs to provide recognition, foster cultural awareness and create a record of the people who form the heart and soul of our nation.
+One of the initial goals of the Project was to create a permanent collection of photographs to provide recognition, foster cultural awareness and create a record of the people who form the heart and soul of our nation.

-What started out as a fine art photography project by one photographer has blossomed into an artistic/cultural/historical initiative with a growing cadre of photographers creating over 120 portraits of subjects from all walks of life, throughout The Bahamas.
+What started out as a fine art photography project by one photographer blossomed into an artistic/cultural/historical initiative with a growing cadre of photographers, creating over 120 portraits of subjects from all walks of life, throughout The Bahamas.

 The style of photography used in the Bahamian Project offers a faithful, permanent and universal means of communication.
 By presenting the subjects in a uniquely personal manner, the images provide insight into the personalities of the individual subjects and help create a mirror of the Bahamian condition.

 The Bahamian Project acts to preserve history, providing meaning and insight to this time in the story of The Bahamas, showing the good in Bahamian society so that it may be fostered, enriched and enjoyed forever.